btray900/freshly/README.md

 Post exploitation results in a successful crack of one of users passwords on the Freshly VM.
 More may be crackable, I did not let the rockyou run complete.

 ![Alt text](./crack.png?raw=true)

+## thanks

+Thanks out to TopHatSec for the VM challenge.